SQLtattoo/scriptScroller/SECURITY.md

 ## Reporting Security Issues

-If you discover a security vulnerability, please email the maintainer rather than opening a public issue.
+If you discover a security vulnerability, please report it privately using one of these methods:

+1. **GitHub Security Advisories** (Recommended): Go to the [Security tab](https://github.com/SQLtattoo/scriptScroller/security) and click "Report a vulnerability"
+2. **GitHub Issues**: Open an issue and mention `@SQLtattoo` - I'll get notified directly

+Please do **not** report security vulnerabilities through public GitHub issues without marking them as security advisories first.